MobilityData/GTFS_Realtime_Best-Practices/en/about.md

 ### Objectives

-The objectives of maintaining GTFS-Realtime Best Practices is to:
+The objectives of maintaining GTFS-Realtime Best Practices are to:

 * Improve end-user customer experience in public transportation apps
 * Make it easier for software developers to deploy and scale applications, products, and services

 ### How to propose or amend published GTFS-Realtime Best Practices

-GTFS applications and practice evolve, and so this document may need to be amended from time to time.
+GTFS applications and practices evolve, and so this document may need to be amended from time to time.
 To propose an amendment to this document, open a pull request [in the GTFS-Realtime Best Practices GitHub repository](https://github.com/MobilityData/GTFSRT-Best-Practices) and advocate for the change.

 ### Linking to This Document